-Table 56: Replication Server Database Environment Monitor Information
+Table 55: Replication Server Database Environment Monitor Information

 Monitor Attribute Description je-version Current version of the Oracle Berkeley Java Edition. current-db-cache-size Current DB cache size. max-db-cache-size Maximum DB cache size. db-cache-percent-full Percentage of the cache used by the Identity Data Store. db-directory Directory that holds the changelogDb file. db-on-disk-size Size of the DB on disk. cleaner-backlog Number of log files that must be cleaned for the cleaner to meet its target utilization. random-read-count Number of disk reads which required repositioning the disk head more than 1MB from the previous file position. random-write-count Number of disk writes which required repositioning the disk head by more than 1MB from the previous file position. sequential-read-count Number of disk reads which did not require repositioning the disk head more than 1MB from the previous file position. sequential-write-count Number of disk writes which did not require repositioning the disk head by more than 1MB from the previous file position. nodes-evicted Accumulated number of nodes evicted. active-transaction-count Number of currently active transactions. num-checkpoints Number of checkpoints.
-A checkpoint is a process that writes to your log files all the internal BTree nodes and structures modified as a part of write operations to your log files to facilitate a quick recovery. checkpoint-in-progress: false Indicates if a checkpoint is in progress. total-checkpoint-duration-millis Total time in milliseconds for all checkpoints. average-checkpoint-duration-millis Average time in milliseconds for all checkpoints. last-checkpoint-duration-millis Duration in milliseconds of the last checkpoint run. last-checkpoint-start-time Start time of the last checkpoint. last-checkpoint-stop-time Stop time of the last checkpoint. millis-since-last-checkpoint Time in milliseconds since the last checkpoint. read-locks-held Total read locks currently held. write-locks-held Total write locks currently held. transactions-waiting-on-locks Total transactions waiting for locks je-env-stat-AdminBytes Number of bytes of JE cache used for log cleaning metadata and other administrative structure. je-env-stat-BufferBytes Total memory currently consumed by log buffers, in bytes. je-env-stat-CacheDataBytes Total memory of cache used for data. je-env-stat-CacheTotalBytes Total amount of JE cache in use, in bytes. je-env-stat-CleanerBacklog Number of files to be cleaned to reach the target utilization. je-env-stat-CursorsBins Number of bottom internal nodes (BINs) encountered by the INCompressor that had cursors referring to them when the compressor ran.
-The compressor thread cleans up the internal BTree as records are deleted to ensure unused nodes are not present. je-env-stat-DataBytes Amount of JE cache used for holding data, keys and internal Btree nodes, in bytes.
+A checkpoint is a process that writes to your log files all the internal BTree nodes and structures modified as a part of write operations to your log files to facilitate a quick recovery. checkpoint-in-progress: false Indicates if a checkpoint is in progress. total-checkpoint-duration-millis Total time in milliseconds for all checkpoints. average-checkpoint-duration-millis Average time in milliseconds for all checkpoints. last-checkpoint-duration-millis Duration in milliseconds of the last checkpoint run. last-checkpoint-start-time Start time of the last checkpoint. last-checkpoint-stop-time Stop time of the last checkpoint. millis-since-last-checkpoint Time in milliseconds since the last checkpoint. read-locks-held Total read locks currently held. write-locks-held Total write locks currently held.
+Total transactions waiting for locks transactions-waiting-on-locks Total transactions waiting for locks transactions-waiting-on-locks je-env-stat-AdminBytes Total transactions waiting for locks Number of bytes of JE cache used for log cleaning metadata and other administrative structure.
+Number of bytes of JE cache used for log cleaning metadata and other je-env-stat-AdminBytes Number of bytes of JE cache used for log cleaning metadata and other administrative structure. je-env-stat-AdminBytes je-env-stat-BufferBytes Number of bytes of JE cache used for log cleaning metadata and other administrative structure.
+Total memory currently consumed by log buffers, in bytes. je-env-stat-AdminBytes je-env-stat-BufferBytes je-env-stat-CacheDataBytes Number of bytes of JE cache used for log cleaning metadata and other administrative structure.
+Total memory currently consumed by log buffers, in bytes.
+Total memory of cache used for data. je-env-stat-AdminBytes je-env-stat-BufferBytes je-env-stat-CacheDataBytes je-env-stat-CacheTotalBytes Number of bytes of JE cache used for log cleaning metadata and other administrative structure.
+Total memory currently consumed by log buffers, in bytes.
+Total memory of cache used for data.
+Total amount of JE cache in use, in bytes.